Madhumathikumareshan/Market-cap-analysis/README.md

 I'm a final year undergrad in Artificial intelligence and Data science.
 Also an aspiring data and business analyst who’s just getting started in the world of analytics.
 I’m curious by nature and love digging into data to find patterns, uncover insights, and turn them into something meaningful.
-This project is one of my first steps into using tools like Power BI and Excel to explore real-world business questions.
+This project is one of my first steps into using tools like Power BI and Excel to explore real world business questions.
-I'm passionate about learning, building things that add value, and growing every day — whether it's by improving a dashboard, asking better questions, or understanding how data shapes decisions.
+I'm passionate about learning, building things that add value, and growing every day  whether it's by improving a dashboard, asking better questions, or understanding how data shapes decisions.

 If you’re into data, business, or just want to connect — feel free to reach out to me on LinkedIn -(https://www.linkedin.com/in/madhumathi-kumareshan-67042622a/).